apache/trafficserver/doc/reference/configuration/storage.config.en.rst

 .. configfile:: storage.config

-The :file:`storage.config` file lists all the files, directories, and/or hard disk partitions that make up the Traffic Server cache.
+The :file:`storage.config` file (by default, located in ``/opt/trafficserver/etc/trafficserver/``) lists all the files, directories, and/or hard disk partitions that make up the Traffic Server cache.
 After you modify the :file:`storage.config` file, you must restart Traffic Server.